Understanding the difference between Medicare Advantage and a Medicare Supplement (Medigap) plan

 Original Medicare Parts A and B provide important health care coverage but don’t cover everything.
 Original Medicare does not cover most prescription drugs, dental care, vision care, hearing aids, or gym memberships.
 It also doesn’t include travel coverage or extra benefits that can help you live healthier and stay independent.
 In addition, you have to pay deductibles and copays for your care with no annual limit on your out-of-pocket costs.

 That’s why most people choose additional Medicare coverage to help fill these gaps.
 The two most common forms of Medicare coverage are Medicare Advantage plans (Part C) and Supplement plans (Medigap).
-Compare these options below to see which one is best for you.
+The information below will help you understand what Medicare Supplement and Medicare Advantage plans are, what they each cover, and a side-by-side comparison to understand how they’re different.

 Supplement vs. Medicare Advantage plans